Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 | Contractor with multiple concurrent projects | Insurance bond | Each project assessed independently |

-Decision Matrix by Project Type
+Decision Matrix by Contract Type

-| Project Type | Recommended Option | Reasoning |
+| Contract Type | Recommended Option | Reasoning |

 |---|---|---|

-| Private construction | Insurance bond | Faster turnaround for LOA deadlines |
+| Private construction | Insurance bond | Faster turnaround; often accepted |

 | Supply contract | Insurance bond | Quick issuance for short-term needs |

-| Long-term maintenance | Either | Assess based on cash position |
+| Long-term maintenance | Insurance bond | Don't lock up cash for years |

 Common Mistakes That Cost Contractors Money

-Mistake 1: Comparing Only the Fee Rate
+Mistake 2: Comparing Only the Fee Rate

 The error: Looking at 1.5% insurance premium vs 1.0% bank fee and choosing the bank.